stevejj4/stevejj4/README.md

   <strong>Full Stack Software Engineer | Tech Advocate</strong>
 </p>
 <p align="center">
-  I build software and data systems powered with AI to augment analytics there by helping businesses make better systemic decisions.
+  Hi I build software and data systems.
+I use AI to argument my workflows.
+Do you want to me collaborate with you for a project or hire me as a contrator, feel free to react out to me @ -- jumaomondi16@gmail.com
 </p>
 <p align="center">
   <a href="https://www.linkedin.com/in/stephen-juma-643211289/">